Skip to content ↓

 Impact

-• Children expressing their interests, ideas and thoughts with more confidence.
+• Have the ability to express their interests, ideas and thoughts with increasing confidence.

-• Children will broaden and deepen their understanding in art and design and enjoy the varied creative opportunities.
+• Broaden and deepen their understanding of approaches in DT and enjoy the varied creative opportunities.

-• Evidence is collected through sketch books (where relevant) and photos (where appropriate).
+• Have evidence of the skills they have learnt and of their progress in their sketch books (where relevant) and photos (where appropriate).

 • Become better creative risk takers.